COURSE UNIT TITLE

 Planned Learning Activities and Teaching Methods

-1. Courses: Of the teaching strategies, courses are the primary components of instruction to lay the theoretical basis of subject and introduce the reading material relevant to the topic.
-Courses display a central role in getting to know the terms and concepts defining the topic.
+1. Lectures: Lectures are the primary components of instruction among teaching strategies that lay the theoretical basis of subject and introduce the reading material relevant to the topic of study.
+Lectures play a central role in getting to know the terms and concepts defining the topic.

-2. In-class discussions: In-class discussions aim at questioning the applicability of course material to diverse situations and increasing the factual tangibility of the information.
-The last hour of each weekly lecture is reserved for discussions.
+2. Textual analysis and discussions: These practices aim at questioning the applicability of course material to diverse situations and increasing the factual tangibility of the information.

-3. Visual presentations: It includes the in-class projection of visual data such as pictures, illustrations, photographs, and maps as well as videos and documentaries complementing the topic.
+3. Visual presentations: It includes the in-class projection of visual data such as pictures, illustrations, photographs, and maps as well as videos and documentaries complementing the topic when necessary.

 Assessment Methods